de4dr0n/ActivityCalendarWebApp/README.md

 # Activity Calendar Web Application

-Library Web Application is a modern web application developed using ASP.Net Core and EF Core, designed to manage calendar activities.
+Activity Calendar Web Application is a modern web application developed using ASP.Net Core and EF Core, designed to manage calendar activities.
 The application provides users with a convenient interface for viewing and managing activities.

 ## Features